aifenaike/Customer-Review-Sentiment-Analysis/README.md

  A sentiment analysis model for product reviews by customers.

 ## Review Dataset
-Our dataset consists of reviews written by customers for various food products.
+The dataset consists of reviews written by customers for various food products.
 The reviews, originally given on a 5 point scale, have been adjusted to a +1 or -1 scale, representing a positive or negative review, respectively.
 Here are two examples from the dataset:

 Review 1 – Label **-1 (Negative sentiment)**